tink-ab/tink-link-ios/USAGE.md

 }
 ```

-Here's how you can ask the user to download the third party app via an alert:
+Here is how you can prompt the user to download the third party app if it is not present on the device:

 ```swift
 let alertController = UIAlertController(title: thirdPartyAppAuthentication.downloadTitle, message: thirdPartyAppAuthentication.downloadMessage, preferredStyle: .alert)